Youthquake123/Simple-implementation-of-gender-recognition/README.md

 ## Data Collection

-1. Download the image dataset from [this link](http://vis-www.cs.umass.edu/lfw/lfw-deepfunneled.tgz).
+1. Download the image dataset from http://vis-www.cs.umass.edu/lfw/lfw-deepfunneled.tgz.
 The dataset contains the names and pictures of over 5000 individuals, classified into folders.

 ## Data Processing